Being a staple ingredient in most tanning products, it can be really challenging to find a DHA free self-tanner.

 It is not a tanning mousse or spray tan but rather a body oil self tanner that will gradually build up from continued applications.
 If you cringe at the thought of an oil (no one likes to walk around sticky all day!) , then you will be pleased to know that this is a fast-drying dry oil.
 The oil consistency provides instant radiance and skin nourishment in addition to a gradual tan.

 The key features of Chemistry Brand Glow Oil are:

 Aussie Bronze Vegan & DHA Free Instant Tan

 Unlike the Glow Oil, Aussie Bronze Instant Tan gives you an immediate bronzed colour on application.
 There is no developing time, so you can pretty much apply and walk out the door.

 Whether it can be considered a good or bad thing the product washes off in the shower.
-For those who prefer a tan with longer wear that will last for days, this may not be the best option for you.
+For those who prefer a self tanner with longer wear that will last for days, this may not be the best option for you.
 However, it could be a great option for a last minute quick tan for a special event or occasion.